 EMU will manage the project and determine all programmes and budgets during the earn in period.
-EMU may withdraw at any time but must keep the tenements in good standing and is liable for the cost of all rehabilitation works required consequent on its farm-in activities
+EMU may withdraw at any time but must keep the tenements in good standing and is liable for the cost of all rehabilitation works required consequent on its farm-in activities.

-The optional earn-in spend rate for first a 50% interest, then an additional 30% interest for a total of 80%, is as follows: First Earn-in Amount (50%)
+The optional earn-in spend rate for first a 50% interest, then an additional 30% interest for a total of 80%, is as follows:

-First Earn-in Period - 24 August 2026
+First Earn-in Period - 24 August 2026 First Earn-in Amount (50%) \$750K - this has been achieved